MagnetForensics/comae-cli/stardust-python/README.md

 ## Dump the memory with Comae DumpIt and upload to Comae Stardust

-`./comae.py --client-id clientIdHere --cclient-secret clientSecretHere dump`
+`./comae.py --client-id clientIdHere --client-secret clientSecretHere dump`

 # Use as a Library